14 Spots to Drink Tea in Taiwan That Can't Be Missed

 There are so many amazing places to drink tea, and quite frankly, we will drink tea anywhere, especially when enjoying tea from our own tea selection.
 Here, in no particular order, are some of our favorite spots around Taiwan to drink tea.
-Please use the comments to share your favorite spot to drink tea, we'd love to hear from you.
+Please use the comments to share your favorite spot to drink tea.
+We'd love to hear from you!

 Nantou County Global Tea Expo – Nantou

 This event is truly unique, it is a showcase for skilled traditional tea makers to reach a global audience in a region of Taiwan steeped in tea history.
 Here, you can meet all kinds of tea makers and browse the various kinds of tea they sell.
 And of course, there's plenty of tea to taste test!

 Chun Shui Tang – Taichung

 This place is famous for Pearl Milk tea (also called Boba or Bubble tea).
 Besides their most famous offering, you can order other types of teas as well as order full meals to enjoy with it.

-Once a meeting place for artists and activists during the period of martial law in Taiwan, this teahouse retains it's artistic vibe while promoting tea culture with educational events and performances.
+Once a meeting place for artists and activists during the period of martial law in Taiwan, this tea house retains it's artistic vibe while promoting tea culture with educational events and performances.

 In the heart of Taroko Gorge this waterfall provides the perfect backdrop for an outdoor tea brewing session.